RyunosukeIchiyasu/object_detection_evaluation_app/readme.txt

-Tool to evaluate infer result of object detection
+Tool to evaluate infer result of object detection.